wodxgod/Griefing-Methods/Social Engineering/Session Hijacking.md

 It is not possible for the hacker to gain full access to  account using only the session token.
 They will only be able to play on servers on their account.

+This method can be used to gain access to an owner/administrator's account and OP yourself on the target server.

 **Getting the token**

 There are different ways to get a user's session token.
 One way of doing it, is by making the target user run a Python script developed by WodX.
 Download it [here](https://github.com/WodxTV/Minecraft-Session-Token-Stealer).